Updated March 2017

 as our Best Bang for the Buck winner.

-Read full review: Outdoor Research Axiom
+Read review: Outdoor Research Axiom

 Top Pick for High Exertion Activities

 Great venting ability

 Useful and practical features

 Hardshells are defined by their three-layer, waterproof/breathable membranes that serve to keep you dry from the outside as well as the inside.
 While attention is given to the type, quality, or innovation of the membrane, the reality is that breathability is a backup strategy to help you dry out once you're soaked in sweat.
 However, copious sweating is anathema to a climber or skier's hydration strategy and an easy way to end up dangerously chilled.
 To combat overheating in a hardshell, air vents are key, and the Rab Latok Alpine Jacket